nashie1004/online-chess/README.md

 ## Installation

-Update the .env.development file by pointing it to our server:
+Update the .env.development file in `./online-chess.client` by pointing it to our server:
 ```
 VITE_API_URL=https://localhost:44332
 ```

-Run the following commands:
+Run the following commands on `./online-chess.Server`:
 ```
 Update-Database -Context MainDbContext
 Update-Database -Context UserIdentityDbContext